valntn1/portf/README.md

    - **Description:** This project scrapes world population data from the Worldometer website using Python's BeautifulSoup and requests libraries.
 It extracts table data, structures it into a pandas DataFrame, and exports the result as a CSV file for further analysis.
    - **Files:**
      - `world_population_data_scraper.py`

+7. **Toothbrush**
+   - **Description:** Next fun but simple practical project born from idea on how to realise program of toothbrush I have.
+So I bring to it some functions.
+It gives a options to choose a regime.
+Then after you chose it starts to work this regime, and each of three regimes has their own pattern and power of work.
+And yeah, notification to change your jaw zone to clean.

+   - **Files:**
+     - `toothbrush.py`

 Thank you for visiting my portfolio repository! 🚀